robknight/pod2/book/src/merkletree.md

 For the current use cases, we don't need to prove that the key exists but the value is different on that leaf, so we only use the option 1.

+There are 2 cases to have into account when dealing with non-inclusion proofs:
+- case i) the expected leaf does not exist.
+- case ii) the expected leaf does exist in the tree, but it has a different `key`.

 ## Encoding
 > TODO: how key-values, nodes, merkle-proofs, ... are encoded.